8ta4/spam/README.md

 > Where do I change the spreadsheet URL?

-Your `config.cljs` file's job is to return a single JavaScript object.
-The URL is the value of the `spreadsheet` property in that object.
+Your `config.cljs` file's job is to return a map as its final expression.
+The URL is the value of the `:spreadsheet` key in that map.

 The `spam init` command creates a new spreadsheet and fills this in for you automatically.